 At our School of Law, we strive to impart complex law and leadership skills on tomorrow's trailblazers.
 If you are interested in a legal education fueled by Spiritan principles and servant leadership, we urge you to contact our admissions office for more information.

 Our academic law community is based on guiding principles that truth is paramount and that our Catholic and Spiritan foundations are ever critical complimentary aspects of the law.
-We model our studies on the guide that all people are equal and are such deserving of respect and reverence.
+We model our studies on the guide that all people deserve respect and reverence.

 We realize that law instruction is demanding.
 That is why we dedicate part of what we do to incorporating sustainable life habits that center on healthy and fulfilled living.
 Our Docket newsletter is a weekly roundup of mindfulness tips and social activities intended to recharge our students.
 We want our students to recognize how mental and physical health impacts other aspects of life and similarly want to aid them in creating healthy, lifelong habits.